-A cycle tunnel has been used here to avoid diversions and the need for cyclists to dismount Credit: TB LCC Signage and maps
+A cycle tunnel has been used here to avoid diversions and the need for cyclists to dismount

-As well as designing hard infrastructure that is accessible, it is equally important to ensure that any accompanying signage is also inclusive.
+Signage and maps As well as designing hard infrastructure that is accessible, it is equally important to ensure that any accompanying signage is also inclusive.
 This means that signage should: - Be positioned at a height that is legible for all cyclists, including recumbent cyclists who are lower to the ground - Use Sans Serif and a large font size (min.
 36pt) - Have a good visual (tonal) contrast of font against background (min.
-70 points LRV) - Use logos depicting non-standard cycles, as well as bicycles Similarly, mapping can be made more inclusive by taking into account the needs of users of non-standard cycles, as the below example shows:
+70 points LRV) - Use logos depicting non-standard cycles, as well as bicycles Similarly, mapping can be made more inclusive by taking into account the needs of users of non-standard cycles, as the below right example shows:

-A cycle network map that takes into account the needs of Disabled, family and freight cyclists by highlighting routes that enable 'inclusive mobility' (defined as cycles up to 1.2m wide x 2.8m long).
-Credit: Cycle Bath
+A cycle network map that takes into account the needs of Disabled, family and freight cyclists by highlighting routes that enable 'inclusive mobility' (defined as cycles up to 1.2m wide x 2.8m long)

 Width requirements for wider cycles

 Non-standard cycles are typically much wider, longer and heavier than standard two-wheeled bicycles and so require more space.
 Below are the minimum requirements that we recommend:

-Infrastructure Minimum width Ideal width
+Infrastructure Absolute minimum width Ideal width

 Access control point 1.5m 2.0m

 Cycle lane 1.5m 2.0m

-1-way cycle track 1.5m 3.0m
+1-way cycle 5) track 1.5m 2.0m

 2-way cycle track 2.8m 4.0m

+References

+- 4) LTN 1/20, p43, Table 5-2 LTN 1/20, p61, clause 6.4.3

+- 5) LTN 1/20, p43, Table 5-2